Bayes Calculations from Quantile Implied Likelihood: Illustrations of QIL

-This data set, analyzed using Bayesian binary regression, contains the medical record information of $n=101\,766$ hospital patients.
-These data were obtained to study the relationship between an early hospital readmission indicator, and $p=27$ covariates defined by binary ($0$ or $1$)\ indicators of discharge type, race, gender, admission source, medical specialty, age category, primary diagnosis, and glucose control levels (HbA1c) interacted with an indicator of change in diabetes medications (Strack et al. 2014).
-This data set was analyzed using the binary regression model, with covariate vector $\mathbf{x}=(1,x_{1},\ldots,x_{27})^{\intercal}$, and with coefficients $\boldsymbol{\beta}=(\beta_{0},\beta_{1},\ldots,\beta_{27})^{\intercal}$ assigned an improper uniform prior for the intercept $\beta_{0}$ and the LASSO\ shrinkage prior for the other slope coefficients (see Tables 1 and 2).
-Before data analysis, the observations of each of the $27$ covariates were standardized to have sample mean zero and variance 1, so that the shrinking parameter $\lambda$ becomes more meaningful.
+For further illustration, we consider a binary logit regression analysis of the \texttt{Diabetes} data set, containing the medical record information of $n=101\,766$ hospital patients, obtained from: \url {https://archive.ics.uci.edu/ml/datasets/Diabetes 130-US hospitals for years 1999-2008} .
+These data were used to study the relationship between an early hospital readmission indicator, and $p=27$ covariates defined by binary ($0$ or $1$)\ indicators of discharge type, race, gender, admission source, medical specialty, age category, primary diagnosis, and glucose control levels (HbA1c) interacted with an indicator of change in diabetes medications \citep[][Table 4]{StrackEtAl14} .